bugsalexander/advent-of-code/years/2023/README.md

 code refactors, but also I spent too much time trying to make the first way work.

 around 2-3 days spent total, working a couple hours a day? yeesh.

+### day 12 part 1

+sort of a pain to program, lots of edge cases. most thorough requirement of testing/bugfixing so far.